ikod/cachetools/testhash/README.md

 ## This is performance tester for hash table ##

-During tests set up phase two arrays of 1_000_000 random integers ('write array' and 'read array') are created.
+During set up phase two arrays of 1_000_000 random integers ('write array' and 'read array') were created.
 This arrays used in subsequent tests.

 Results description:

 Table type - four options:
 * internal associative array
-* OAHashMap - this package imlementation (using Mallocator),
+* OAHashMap - this package implementation (using Mallocator),
 * OAHashMap+GC - this package implementation(using GCAllocator),
 * HashMap - emsi_containers hash map.

 Time - time required for test.
 Less is better.

-Memory - diff betwee GC.stat.used after and before test.
+Memory - diff between GC.stat.used after and before test.

+to run tests use: `dub run -b release --compiler ldc2`

+setup: ldc2 1.11.0, OSX, MacBook Pro 2015

 ### Test #1: ###